torao/asterisque/README.md

 $ ./sbt package
 ```

-Or, you can also run following sample code without build.
+Or, you can also run following sample code by `sbt run` without build.

 ```scala
 import com.kazzla.asterisk._